Some links in this post may be affiliate links

 During summer, you may move the plant outdoors for some sun but acclimate it gradually to prevent scorching.
 Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 150C.

 Copperleaf Plant prefers a warmth of 18-270C.
-Keep it away from drafts from windy doors, drafty windows, AC units, hot air vents and others to prevent temperature flactuations which can lead to leaf drop and reduced growth.
+Keep it away from sources of drafts like windy doors, drafty windows, AC units, hot air vents and others to prevent temperature flactuations which can lead to reduced growth and leaf drop.

 Withhold feeding in the cold season (fall and winter) as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.